 - You will receive your Confirmation of Permanent Residence

 Getting Permanent Residency in Canada is a straight forward and transparent process.
-We had applied under the Federal Skilled Workers program in 2014 and got our PR in less than 6 months from the date we posted our application.
+We had applied under the Federal Skilled Workers program and got our PR in less than 6 months from the date we posted our application.
 We felt the process was simple and well defined on their website www.cic.gc.ca.
 Additionally CIC officials are highly responsive and can be reached via email or phone for any queries and concerns.